breach/thrust/README.md

 Note that `bootstrap.py` may take some time as it checks out `brightray` and downloads `libchromiumcontent` for your platform.

-### Testing

-Thrust currently is testable only manually by running the `thrust_shell` executable and runnin thrust-node library's test.js file.

 ### Getting Involved